thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 ```
 This step adds the command everytime you open up a new terminal.
 If errors like something not found or not built, try `source ~/python_turtle_trial/ROS/devel/setup.bash` to source the workspace directly.

+* Checkpoint 1:
+Build should be successful without any errors.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 # ROS Publisher
 Under `~/python_turtle_trial/ROS/src/webcam/src/` there is a python script called `cam_pub.py`.
 At the very top, we include ROS library and message types:
 ```